thomasorzg/MineplexAPI/README.md

 Make changes to our docs here by submitting a pull request containing changes to the underlying data files. _Not the markdown files themself!_

 For convenience you may also view the swagger-ui documentation for [PC](https://api.mineplex.com/pcdocs) and [PE]().
-(Provides an ineterface to interact with our API instead of just reading boring docs)
+(Provides an interface to interact with our API instead of just reading boring docs)

 ## PC API